Level3-REST/site/doc/profiles/entity.md

 Once the client’s operation is successful, the resource sends back the new `ETag` and `Last-Modified` values in the response for `PUT` and `PATCH` operations. `POST` operations also return these headers, but they refer to the newly-created resource if it is an Entity resource. `DELETE` operations do not return validation headers.

-Entity resources do not send back the representation payload on success, but rather `204 No Content`.
+Entity resources do not send back the representation on success, but rather `204 No Content`.
 It is reasonable to assume the client who just sent the modification request already has this payload locally and need not receive it again.

 ### Forced Modification